Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Introduction

-Heavy quark energy loss in the produced medium is expected to proceed via (quasi-)elastic scatterings with the medium constituents and induced gluon radiation.
-Elastic scatterings are expected to be the dominant energy loss mechanism at low transverse momentum ($p_{\rm T}$), while gluon radiation dominates at high $p_{\rm T}$~\cite{DOKSHITZER2001199,ABIR2012183}.
-Parton energy loss ($\Delta E$) in the QGP is expected to follow a hierarchy ordered by parton color charge and mass, \textit{i.e.}, $\Delta E(g)>\Delta E(u,d,s)>\Delta E(c)>\Delta E(b)$ with $g$, $u$, $d$, $s$, $c$, and $b$ denoting gluons, up, down, strange, charm, and bottom quarks, respectively~\cite{DOKSHITZER2001199,ABIR2012183}.
-Useful quantities to study parton energy loss are the nuclear modification factors, $R_{\rm AA}$ and $R_{\rm CP}$. $R_{\rm AA}$ is defined as the particle yields in heavy-ion collisions divided by the respective yields in $p$+$p$ collisions, scaled by the average number of binary nucleon-nucleon collisions ($N_{\text{coll.}}$) in heavy-ion collisions. $R_{\rm CP}$ is defined as the ratio of the yield in head-on heavy-ion (central) collisions to the yield in collisions with small nuclear geometric overlap (peripheral), scaled by a factor to account for the different $N_{\text{coll.}}$ in each case.
-An observation of $R_{\rm AA}$ or $R_{\rm CP}$ that is equal to unity would indicate heavy-ion collisions are an incoherent superposition of individual nucleon-nucleon collisions.
+Heavy quark energy loss in the produced medium is expected to proceed via (quasi-)elastic scatterings with the medium constituents and induced gluon radiation~\cite{DOKSHITZER2001199, ABIR2012183}.
+Multiple elastic scatterings with the medium constituents also lead to a Brownian-like motion of low $p_{\rm T}$ heavy quarks.
+This transfers the collective motion of the expanding plasma to the heavy quark leading to large anisotropic flow.
+QCD predicts that heavy quarks lose less energy than light quarks due to the so-called "dead cone" effect~\cite{DOKSHITZER2001199, ABIR2012183}, \textit{i.e.}, gluon radiation is suppressed for heavy quarks at angles smaller than $\theta_{c} \sim M/E$ where $M$ and $E$ are the quark mass and its energy, and that gluons lose more energy than light quarks due to their larger color factor.
+Therefore, parton energy loss ($\Delta E$) in the QGP is expected to follow a hierarchy ordered by parton color charge and mass, \textit{i.e.}, $\Delta E(g)>\Delta E(u,d,s)>\Delta E(c)>\Delta E(b)$ with $g$, $u$, $d$, $s$, $c$, and $b$ denoting gluons, up, down, strange, charm, and bottom quarks, respectively~\cite{DOKSHITZER2001199, ABIR2012183}.
+Useful quantities to study parton energy loss are the nuclear modification factors, $R_{\rm AA}$ and $R_{\rm CP}$. $R_{\rm AA}$ is defined as the particle yield in heavy-ion collisions divided by the respective yield in $p$+$p$ collisions, scaled by the average number of binary nucleon-nucleon collisions ($N_{\rm coll.}$) in heavy-ion collisions:

+$R_{\rm CP}$ is defined as the ratio of the yield in head-on heavy-ion (central) collisions to the yield in collisions with small nuclear geometric overlap (peripheral), scaled by a factor to account for the different $N_{\rm coll.}$ in each case:

+An observation of $R_{\rm AA}$ or $R_{\rm CP}$ that is equal to unity for heavy flavor hadrons would indicate heavy-ion collisions are an incoherent superposition of individual nucleon-nucleon collisions.
+It is worth noting that measurements of $R_{\rm AA}$ and $R_{\rm CP}$ are affected by both the energy loss and the steepness of the spectrum shape.
+For given energy loss, the steeper the spectrum shape, the smaller the $R_{\rm AA}$ and $R_{\rm CP}$.